SSS-Says-Snek/SSS-Says-Snek/README.md

 Just your nice, local snek, as well as your friendly neighborhood Pythonista.
 Been programming in Python since late 2017 :D

-You can find me either chilling around in [the Pygame Discord](https://discord.gg/ZuB2RySPRJ), programming, or playing game.
+You can find me either chilling around in [the Pygame Discord](https://discord.gg/ZuB2RySPRJ), programming, or playing some games.

 ## Toolbelt